What is COPD?

 - the lung tissue is damaged so there is less pull on the airways

-There are treatments to help you breathe more easily, but they can’t reverse the damage to your lungs – so it’s important to get an early diagnosis.
+There are treatments to help you breathe more easily and help you keep active, so it’s important to get an early diagnosis.

 COPD means I can only plan daily